Installation#

 Note

 All tests are known to work for the supported python versions.
 However, problems are often specific to certain computers/operating systems.
-Don’t worry, all problems should be fixable!
+Python 3.8 will not work.

 Step 1: Install an IDE#